mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 ### NOTES
 Total Time: **82 minutes**

-Busy day at work.
+Another busy day at work.

 I took the road bikie for a spin on the Goose to Colwood and then rode the shoulder until the intersection of Goldstream Avenue and Vetran's Memorial Parkway.
 That put me at 30 minutes and with a net downhill on the way back; I needed to find a bit more road to ride.
 The solution was to re-visit the Crystal View Hill, going up to Ruby Court.
-I felt good going up that hill too (it was only one trip to the top).
+I **felt good** going up that hill too (it was only one trip to the top).
 On this ride, I didn't have to stop once.
 <!---->
 ### SIMPLY TIME IN THE SADDLE
 ![Ride Map](/assets/jpg/ridemap-20210406.jpeg)

-Getting off the bike, I didn't waste much time before heading out for the run.
-This run sucked.
-My legs didn't just feel heavy, they felt like concrete.
+Getting off the bike, I didn't waste much time before heading out for the run.  **This run sucked.**  My legs didn't just feel heavy, they felt like concrete.
 It took a long 13 minutes to shake the effects of the bike, and even after that, the legs had no juice tonight.
+Ironically, after 8 minutes, I was averaging **5:35/km** but if you would have asked me, I would have guessed closer to 7:00/km.

 <!---->
 ## WEDNESDAY APR 07 ☁️